 Early Winters sleeping bag

 Morenita espresso pot

-Breakfast: Swiss Cheese, Fuji apple
+Breakfast: Swiss cheese, Fuji apple, coffee

 Editor Mark Tuttle and his wife Genie go motorcycle camping regularly, often in the Extreme Lightweight Dual-Sport Primitive (ELDSPC).
-On the Kawasaki KLR650 the Dry Bag Duffle goes on the luggage rack and holds both sleeping bags in compression stuff sacks, an inflatable air bed and ground cover.
+On the Kawasaki KLR650 the Dry Bag Duffel goes on the luggage rack and holds both sleeping bags in compression stuff sacks, an inflatable air bed and ground cover.
 The rest of their gear fits into a large pair of Happy Trails aluminum panniers, including the two- or three-man tent and water if needed.
 Despite having to pick it out of the coals on occasion, Mark is partial to grilling beef or chicken over an open fire for dinner, hence the simple flat barbecue grill that rests on rocks and stores in a paper sack.
 Fancier ones with legs and such tend to rust, break or take up too much space.